 But with so many variables involved, how do you ensure your software works, as it should, every time?

 Tested around the world

 In Revo’s case, they utilise their extensive Global Dealer Network.
 With dealers located across the world, every new piece of performance software is subjected to the Revo Global Development Programme.
-This is where development software is installed in a range of test cars to undergo many miles of thorough evaluation.
+This is where development software is installed in a range of test cars to undergo many miles of a thorough evaluation.
 It is here that any issues or inconsistencies can be flagged and then fed back to the calibration engineers.
-The beauty of this system is that it covers every possible variable, from ambient temperatures, to differences in fuel quality, driving conditions, altitude and more.
+The beauty of this system is that it covers every possible variable, from ambient temperatures to differences in fuel quality, driving conditions, altitude and more.
 For example, the higher the altitude, the less oxygen content there is, which means a car will make less power than the same vehicle at sea level.
-Quality of fuel differs widely across the world and we all know the affect heat can have, especially on turbocharged engines.
+Quality of fuel differs widely across the world and we all know the effect heat can have, especially on turbocharged engines.

 Tested in the real world

 As well as track testing, a huge amount of on-road evaluation and data-logging is undertaken to ensure new products deliver the goods in every scenario, from a spirited country drive to a sedate city commute.
 The goal for everything is for the upgrades to feel a part of the car.
 There’s no point having something that’s savagely fast, if it’s hard to drive on part throttle, for example.
 Added to this is extensive testing on Revo’s own in-house dyno, which again forms a large part of the development process.

 The calibration engineers take all of this data and spend hundreds of man hours fine-tuning the software until they are satisfied that it will work as promised in every territory.
 This, in turn, gives Revo’s Global Dealers the confidence that the product they’re selling is the best it possibly can be.